 - Neurodermatitis.
 This type involves an itchy patch of skin, often triggered by stress or something irritating the skin.

 - Nummular dermatitis.
 Nummular dermatitis involves oval sores on the skin, often occurring after a skin injury.
+Nummular means “coin-like.”

 - Stasis dermatitis.
 This type involves skin changes due to poor blood circulation.
+It can cause skin discoloration in the lower extremities and may even cause the skin to thicken in texture.

 The trigger is what causes your skin to have a reaction.
 It could be a substance, your environment, or something happening in your body.